International Association of Botanic Gardens

 Article 1.
-The Association shall be called the International Association of Botanical Gardens (I.A.B.G.).
+The name of the Association is International Association of Botanic Gardens (IABG).

 Article 2.
-The Association shall be affiliated to the International Union of Biological Societies (I.U.B.S.) as a Commission of the Botanical Group entitled the International Association of Botanical and Mycological Societies (I.A.B.M.S.).
+The Association shall be affiliated with the International Union of Biological Societies (IUBS) as a Scientific Member and as a member of the International Association of Botanical and Mycological Societies (IABMS).

 Section 2.
 Objectives and Means

 Article 3.
-The objectives of the Association shall be:
+The objectives of the IABG shall be:

-a) To promote international cooperation between Botanic Gardens, Arboreta and other similar Institutes maintaining scientific collections of living plants and between the staffs of such institutes; and work with and foster cooperation between botanic garden organizations at national and regional levels.
+a) To promote international cooperation among Botanic Gardens, Arboreta and other similar institutes and organizations maintaining scientific collections of living plants and among the staffs of such institutes; and work with and foster cooperation between botanic garden organizations at national and regional levels.

-b) To promote the documentation and exchange of information, plants and specimens of mutual interest between Botanic Gardens, Arboreta and other similar Institutes.
+b) To promote the documentation and exchange of information, plants and specimens of mutual interest among Botanic Gardens, Arboreta and other similar institutes.

-f) To foster the role of botanical gardens and other appropriate bodies in obtaining habitat conservation and to promote cooperation in this field between IABG and such bodies.
+d) To foster the role of Botanic Gardens, Arboreta and other appropriate organizations in habitat and species conservation, recovery and restoration and to promote cooperation in these fields between IABG and such organizations.

 Article 4.
-The objectives of the Association shall be pursued by the same methods and procedures as those provided in the I.U.B.S., either jointly or independently, but under the aegis of the Association.
+The objectives of the IABG shall be pursued by the same methods and procedures as those provided in the IUBS, either jointly or independently.
 These methods and procedures shall include:

 ii) the establishment of committees for special purposes;

-iii) the organization of meetings and symposia relating to the work of Botanic Gardens and Arboreta and any other activity consistent with the purpose of the Association;
+iii) the organization of meetings and symposia relating to the work of Botanic Gardens and Arboreta and any other activities consistent with the objectives of the IABG;

-iv) the promotion of the objectives of the Association and Botanic Gardens and Arboreta throughout the world.
+iv) the promotion of the objectives of Botanic Gardens and Arboreta throughout the world; and

 Section 3.
 Membership

 Article 5.
-All persons actively engaged or interested in the work of Botanic Gardens and Arboreta are eligible for personal membership of the Association.
+All persons actively engaged or interested in the work of Botanic Gardens and Arboreta are eligible for individual membership in the IABG.

 Article 6.
-All Botanic Gardens, Arboreta and other Institutes actively engaged or interested in the objectives of the Association are eligible for institutional membership in the Association.
+All Botanic Gardens, Arboreta and other institutes or organizations actively engaged or interested in the objectives of the IABG are eligible for institutional membership in the IABG.

-Article 8.
-The affairs of the Association shall be controlled by a Council which shall consist of five officers; a President, a First and Second Vice-President, the immediate Past-President, the Secretary General; and a maximum of 15 at-large Council Members.
+Article 9.
+All activities of the IABG shall be guided and controlled by a Council which shall consist of five officers; a President, a First and Second Vice-President, the immediate Past-President, the Secretary General; and a maximum of 15 at-large Council Members.
 Normally not more than two members of the Council shall be residents of the same country when elected.
-All members of the Council shall be personal members of the IABG.
+All members of the Council shall be individual members of the IABG.
 The presidents of regional divisions shall be ex-officio members of the Council with voting rights.

-Article 10.
-The Council shall be elected by a majority of the votes cast by members in a ballot organized and conducted by the IABG Secretariat at least one month prior to a regular meeting of the Association at which an election of the Council has been designated as an agenda item.
-Such meetings must occur within three years following the previous meeting.
+Article 14.
+The Council shall be elected by a majority of the votes cast by members in a ballot organized and conducted by the IABG Secretariat at least one month prior to a regular meeting of the IABG at which an election of the Council has been designated as an agenda item.
+Such meetings must occur within six years following the previous meeting.
 The information about and the organization of the election and voting can be distributed and conducted by mail or electronically.
 All votes received by the IABG Secretariat within the time set in the ballot form shall be valid.

-Article 11.
-The President and Vice-Presidents and Secretary shall hold office for one three-year term, but may be eligible for re-election for an additional three-year term.
-The Councillors shall hold office for a three-year term, but may be eligible for re-election for an additional three-year term.
-A Councillor may be elected as an officer after serving one or two regular three-year terms.
+Article 15.
+The President, the Vice-Presidents and the Secretary General shall normally hold office for one six-year term.
+At-large Council Members shall hold office for a six-year term, but may be eligible for re-election for an additional six-year term.
+An at-large Council Member may be elected as an officer after serving one or two regular terms.

-Article 12.
-Any vacancy occurring during the term of office of a Council member other than that of President, shall be filled by the Council.
-In the case of a vacancy in the presidency, the Past-President shall fill the remaining term of office.
-If the Past-President is unable to serve, the First Vice-President shall act as President until the next regular meeting of the Association at which an election is conducted.
+Article 16.
+Any vacancy occurring during the term of office of a Council member other than that of President can be filled by the Council.
+In the case of a vacancy in the presidency, the First Vice-President shall fill the remaining term of office.
+If the First Vice-President is unable to serve, the Past-President shall act as President until the next regular meeting of the IABG at which an election is conducted.

-Article 13.
+Article 17.
 The Council may at any time co-opt additional members for special purposes and may elect Honorary Members.
 Honorary numbers do not have a vote.

-Article 14.
-The Council shall have power to appoint committees to further the objectives of the Association and shall define the composition, duties and powers of such committees.
+Article 21.
+The Council shall have power to appoint committees or working groups to further the objectives of the IABG and shall define the composition, duties and powers of such committees.

 Section 6.
 Meetings and Elections

-Article 15.
-The Association shall meet whenever possible at each International Botanical and Horticultural Congress.
-A business meeting may be held at such meetings.
+Article 22.
+The IABG shall hold a general meeting whenever possible at each International Botanical Congress.
+A business meeting should be held at such meetings.
 Other regular meetings may be arranged to permit the election of the Council and to conduct appropriate business.
-Notice of the business meetings shall be sent to members at least four months before the date of the meeting.
+Notice of the business meetings shall be sent to members at least three months before the date of the meeting.

-Article 16.
-Each personal member shall be entitled to one vote at a regular business meeting of the Association or on a mail ballot.
-An institutional member shall be entitled to one vote at a regular business meeting of the Association or on a mail ballot provided that a person representing that institution has been designated in writing to the Secretary of the Association.
+Article 23.
+Each individual member shall be entitled to one vote at a regular business meeting of the IABG or on any ballot.
+An institutional member shall be entitled to one vote at a regular business meeting of the IABG or on any ballot provided that a person representing that institution has been designated in writing to the IABG-Secretariat.

-Article 17.
+Article 24.
 A quorum of a regular business meeting will be 25 members.

-Article 18.
-At least seven months prior to a regular business meeting at which an election will be conducted, the President shall appoint a nominating committee of not less than three, but not more than five, members to nominate officers and councillors for the ensuing period.
-The report of this committee shall be filed with the Secretary at least five months prior to the business meeting and shall form the basis of the ballot for the election of the Council.
-Other nominations, endorsed by three members, may be sent to the Secretary and, where possible, shall be included on the ballot.
-All nominees must be personal members of the Association, or regional group executives.
+Article 25.
+At least six months prior to a regular business meeting at which an election will be conducted, the President shall appoint a nominating committee of not less than three, but not more than five, members to nominate officers and Council Members for the ensuing period.
+The report of this committee shall be submitted to the IABG Secretariat at least five months prior to the business meeting and shall form the basis of the ballot for the election of the Council.
+Other nominations, endorsed by three members, may be sent to the IABG Secretariat and shall be included on the ballot.
+All nominees must be individual members of the IABG, or designated representatives of institutional members.

-Article 19.
-The nominating committee when considering candidates for office, shall strive to make their nominations representative, and shall, as far as possible, take account of the diverse interests of Botanic Gardens, Arboreta and allied Institutes as well as the varied geographical areas of candidate residency.
-Whenever the nominating committee sees fit, it may propose more candidates than necessary for election, but not more than three times the number to be elected to the same position.
+Article 26.
+The nominating committee, when considering candidates for office, shall strive to make their nominations representative, and shall, as far as possible, take account of the diverse interests of Botanic Gardens, Arboreta and allied institutes or organizations as well ensuring a good geographical representation.
+Whenever the nominating committee sees fit, it may propose more candidates than necessary for election, but not more than twice the number to be elected to the same position.

 Section 7.
 By-Laws and Amendments

-Article 21.
-Amendments to the Constitution may be proposed in writing by any member of the Association.
-Such amendments receiving the approval of a majority of the Council shall be submitted to the members for a mail ballot.
-Adoption shall require favourable vote of two-thirds of the votes cast.
+Article 27.
+Amendments to the Constitution may be proposed in writing by any member of the IABG.
+Such amendments receiving the approval of a majority of the Council shall be submitted to the members for a ballot.
+Adoption shall require favorable vote of two-thirds of the votes cast.